-This Agreement may be extended for a 12 month period upon mutual agreement by the Parties, if the renewal occurs within three (3) months of the expiration date of this Agreement.
-Renewals are subject to the requirements of the Privacy Act, including certification by the Parties to the responsible DIB (as described in section XVI of this Agreement) that:
+This Agreement may be extended for one twelve (12) month period upon mutual agreement by both Parties, if the renewal occurs within three (3) months of the expiration date of this Agreement.
+Renewals are subject to the requirements of the Privacy Act, including certification by the Parties to the responsible DIB (as described in Section XV of this Agreement) that:

-- The matching program will be conducted without change, and - The matching program has been conducted in compliance with the original Agreement under 5 U.S.C. §552a(o)(2)(D).
+- The matching program will be conducted without change, and - The matching program has been conducted in compliance with the original Agreement under 5 U.S.C. §552a (o)(2)(D).